nicozerpa/website/src/articles/should-you-migrate-your-large-react-app-to-typescript.md

 ---
-title: Should you Migrate Your Big React App to TypeScript?
+title: Should you migrate your big react app to TypeScript?
 id: 20210912
 description: For large-scale applications, a big recommendation is to use a static-typed language, like TypeScript.
 But if your application is already using JavaScript, is it worth migrating?
 published: true